- Asset Protection Planning

 - Inheritance Planning

 - Medical Directives

 - Retirement Accounts

-Depending on the laws of your state, handwritten notes in a will may qualify as a valid testamentary disposition.
-This is more likely to occur if the changes are entirely in your handwriting, and are signed and dated.
+Depending on the laws of your state, handwritten notes you make in your will may qualify as a valid way of transferring assets to an heir upon your death.
+This is more likely to be the case if the changes are entirely in your handwriting, and are signed and dated.
 Conversely, a court in another state may find that the entire will is invalid based on the handwritten notes.

 In some states, something known as a holographic will may be considered valid.
 This is a handwritten will that you may have put together yourself, without a witness.
 The biggest risk here, however, is that a holographic will is more likely to be contested following your death.

 What Are the Dangers of Making Handwritten Changes to My Will?